Cayce and the Essenes

 So lots of Cayce sayings may be (1) dealt with scholarly on several levels, and even be (2) researched into, within limits.
 In the first case one handles varous sources, may compare with other sources, and further.
 In the second case there is a tedious research process that is compared to milling for grains of reliable thoughts.

 It is good to listen to what scholars (of sources) and researchers (also with functionable sorting-out methods and further methods) have to say.
 For example, when Cayce speaks of Atlantis and modern plate tectonics hold that the bottom of the Atlantic Ocean does not fit the Atlantis tales of Cayce, Rudolf Steiner and others - then see what modern science has to offer rather than becoming credulous outside of mainstream sciencific beliefs.
-There was no Atlantis that sunk in the Atlantic Ocean, such study reveals.
+There was no Atlantis that sunk in the Atlantic Ocean, such study tells.

 One may use statistics to disclose feelings by responses, and also to decide on ideas, thoughts about certain matters.